integreat-io/integreat/README.md

 pipeline.
 All standard attribute types have corresponding transformers that ensure the target value will be in the right format.

-There is a special "catch all" item type `*` – the asterisk – that will match any datatype not represented as regular mappings.
+There is a special "catch all" datatype `*` – the asterisk – that will match any datatype not represented as regular mappings.
 If `path`, `transform`, `filterFrom`, or `filterTo` are set on an asterisk item, they will be applied as normal, but any `attributes` or `relationships` will be disregarded.
 Instead all